pdf/has_cache/README.md

 - Documentation - the code is appallingly light on comments
 - Block parsing using `sourcify` seems like a really hacky solution, would welcome pull requests for a better solution.
-- Implement cache deletion via an argument to `cached`.

 # License
 This project rocks and uses the `MIT-LICENSE`.